dardaiz/Projects/README.md

 - Update the hosts Playbook file to include.
 Elk, 10.1.0.4 ansible_python_interpreter=/usr/bin/python3
 - Run the playbook, and navigate to http://20.80.234.117:5601/app/kibana#/home to check that the installation worked as expected.

-In order to run the playbook and get updates you will need to run the following command ansible-playbook Elk.yml
+In order to run the playbook and get updates you will need to run the following command: ansible-playbook Elk.yml